Drakkar-Software/OctoBot-Docs/Usage/Frequently-asked-questions-FAQ.md

 How to change the backtesting starting portfolio ?
 --------------------------------------------------

-Each backtesting run is using the [simulator\'s starting portfolio](Simulator.html#starting-portfolio) as a base.
+Each backtesting run is using the [simulator's starting portfolio](Simulator.html#starting-portfolio) as a base.

 Note: In 0.3.X, when the reference market is changed during a